TV Geminorum

-TV Geminorum (TV Gem / HD 42475 / HR 2190) is a variable red supergiant in the constellation Gemini.
+TV Geminorum (TV Gem / HD 42475 / HR 2190) is a variable red supergiant star in the constellation Gemini.
 Its visual magnitude varies from 6.3 to 7.5, making it very faintly visible to the naked eye of an observer with excellent observing conditions, when the star is near its peak brightness.

 Location

 TV Gem is less than a degree SW of η Geminorum.
 It is a member of the Gemini OB1 stellar association at around 4,500 light years from Earth.